A low-carb diet for beginners

 What to drink

-So what do you drink on low carb?
+What drinks are good on a low-carb diet?
 Water is perfect, and so is coffee or tea.
-Ideally, use no sweeteners.
-A modest amount of milk or cream is OK (but beware of caffe latte!).
+Preferably use no sweeteners.5 A modest amount of milk or cream is OK in coffee or tea (but beware of caffe latte and other specialty coffees!).

 The occasional glass of wine is fine too.

 Here are more detailed visual guides to the amount of carbs in common foods.
 Is a specific food item low or high in carbs?
 Click to find out:

 Here’s an example meal plan:

 The fewer carbohydrates you eat, the more powerful the effects on weight and blood sugar will be.
 We recommend initially following the dietary advice fairly strictly.
 When you’re happy with your weight and health, you may carefully try eating more carbs (if you want to).